 Modular synthesizers have been around for quite some time now (developed in the 1950s).
 In fact, modular synths came well before the modern synthesizers we know today.
-It was in 1964 that Robert Moog brought the Moog Synthesizer to the market: the world’s first commercially available [modular] synthesizer.
+In 1964, Robert Moog brought the Moog Synthesizer to the market: the world's first commercially available [modular] synthesizer.

 Since then, many other companies have developed their own modules to fit within the Moog Unit (MU) format (also known as 5U).
 Though Eurorack has become the dominant format, the Moog modular format is still quite popular in the modular market.
 In this article, we'll have a look at the world's best 5U/MU module brands/manufacturers.

 The top 11 best 5U/MU synth module brands in the world are:

 - STG Soundlabs